 Finally, the breakfast, with service starting at 7am, was again of high quality.
 The Tchoupitoulas -- say that three times fast -- is flavorful, well flanked by an andouille sausage.
 The baked beans, too, are excellent and not too sweet, and the fruit bowl is a good, semi-sweet option for those who want something a little lighter.

 I could go on here...
 The service is friendly and professional -- maybe a bit slow as far as getting the food out, but it's still early goings -- and the cocktails are excellent.
 Great view of the river, obviously, and the prices are very reasonable.

 Really, we can't think of a reason why you wouldn't want to at least try Central Food for yourself.
 We've been waiting for a spot like this to open in Spokane for a while; a restaurant that serves truly excellent and creative food at a reasonable price.
 We had three great visits to Central Food, a few niggles aside.
 We're excited to see what the future holds for it, but Central Food's beginning is very, very promising.

 (Oh, and PS: The playlists are great.
 Adam and the Ants followed by B.A.D. is the stuff bonus points are made of.)

-Vote for Central Food: It’s your civic duty!
+Vote for Central Food (Closed): It’s your civic duty!